iannesbitt/eqplots/README.md

 PRDIR=/home/user/bin/eqplots    ## or wherever your eqplots installation happens to be */10 * * * * cd $PRDIR/obspyevents; source activate obspy; $OBSPYTHON/python plotevents.py
 ```
-Since eqplots will create plots in the same directory as the source files, you may want to include a script that moves them to whatever directory you'd like your website's media files to reside in, in which case you'd add something like this
+Since eqplots will create plots in the same directory as the source files, you may want to include a script that moves them to whatever directory you'd like your website's media files to reside in, in which case the last line of your cron entry would look like this
 ```
-; mv *.png /var/www/website/media/plots
+*/10 * * * * cd $PRDIR/obspyevents; source activate obspy; $OBSPYTHON/python plotevents.py; mv *.png /var/www/website/media/plots
 ```